astronomer/docs/learn/airflow-setup-teardown.md

 Tasks that are marked as teardown have a few special behaviors that are worth noting.

-- Triggering a teardown task: Each teardown tasks has its trigger rule configured to run if all of its upstream tasks ran and at least one of its associated `setup` tasks have completed successfully (e.g. there is at least one resource that needs to be torn down).
+- Triggering a teardown task: Each teardown tasks has its trigger rule configured to run if all of its upstream tasks have completed running, independently of whether they were successful or not and at least one of its associated `setup` tasks have completed successfully (e.g. there is at least one resource that needs to be torn down).
 If all associated setup tasks fail or are skipped, the teardown task will be failed or skipped respectively.

+- A teardown task without any associated setup tasks will always run once all upstream worker tasks have completed running, independently of whether they were successful or not.

 - When evaluating whether a DAG run was successful or not Airflow will ignore teardown tasks by default.
 This means if a teardown tasks that is a leaf task or final task in a DAG has failed, the DAG is still marked as having succeeded.
 In the example shown in the screenshot below, the success of the DAG run solely depends on whether `worker_task_3` completes successfully.
 You can change this behavior by setting `on_failure_fail_dagrun=True` in the teardown task.

     ![Successful DAG with failed teardown](/img/guides/airflow-setup-teardown_teardown_fail_dag_succeed.png)

-- When a teardown task is located within a task group and a dependency is set on this task group, the teardown task will be ignored, meaning the task `run_after_taskgroup` which is set to depend on the whole `work_in_the_cluster` task group will run even if the teardown task has failed or is still running.
+- When a teardown task is located within a [task group](task-groups.md) and a dependency is set on this task group, the teardown task will be ignored, meaning the task `run_after_taskgroup` which is set to depend on the whole `work_in_the_cluster` task group will run even if the teardown task has failed or is still running.

     ```python
     work_in_the_cluster() >> run_after_taskgroup()